This story was updated on Oct. 6, 2017, to reflect a change of venue for this event.

 The public is invited to attend the recording on Oct.
 13, 2017, on a space-available basis.
 Tickets to attend the recording are available online.
 The recording will take place in the Legare Waring House at Charles Towne Landing State Historic Site, 1500 Old Towne Road, Charleston, S.C.

 Broadcast in the U.S. and around the world and hosted by award-winning journalist Zeinab Badawi, the program brings together leading political and civil society figures and local audiences to debate global and political issues.
 This important and topical town hall discussion will be recorded for broadcast on BBC World News TV, World Service Radio and BBC Online.

 Past episodes of the program have tackled topics such as equality for women in Africa, Syria’s refugee crisis and Islam’s place in politics.
 The program has been recorded in picturesque and historic locations all over the world, including Riga, Latvia; Amman, Jordan; Cambodia; and Tunis, Tunisia.

-Seating in Cistern Yard is limited, and tickets will be issued on a first-come first-served basis, with no assigned seating.
+Seating for the recording is limited, and tickets will be issued on a first-come first-served basis, with no assigned seating.
 Each guest must present a ticket for entry and must be at least 16 years of age.

-Gates for the event will open at 4 p.m. and the audience must be seated by 4:30 p.m., with recording taking place from 5 p.m. to 6 p.m.
+Gates for the event will open at 4 p.m., and the audience must be seated by 4:30 p.m.
+The recording is from 5-6 p.m.

 Feature photo provided by BBC.